DanielW720/recipify/README.md

 #### Django setup

+To run django commands from outside Docker, the Django environment needs to be set up locally.
+Alternatively, manage.py commands can be run from the web-api container with "docker exec -it web-api python [COMMAND]".

 1. Create a virtual environment: `python -m venv .venv_recipify`
-2. Activate: `source ./.venv_recipify/bin/activate`
+2. Activate: `source ./.venv_recipify/bin/activate` (`source ./.venv_recipify/Scripts/activate` on bash for Windows)
-3. `cd` into backend/recipify and install dependencies: `pip install -r requirements.txt`
+3. `cd` into backend directory and install dependencies: `pip install -r requirements.txt`
-4. Perform initial migration: `python manage.py migrate`
+4. `cd` into backend/recipify and perform initial migration: `python manage.py migrate`
 5. Create a superuser: `python manage.py createsuperuser`

 #### Populate the PostgreSQL database and Elasticsearch index